What Could Have Been

 Even as I wonder what would be possible at this moment if Koenig made explicit these subtle critiques, I feel that his lyrics are a substantive commentary.
 In the midst of a cultural paradigm shift, in which young Jews are increasingly questioning the unfettered support of Israel in most mainstream Jewish institutions (and in mainstream American politics), it’s important that Koenig’s music has begun to speak to these issues.
 Koenig is more famous, more legibly Jewish, and further left than any other Jewish musician of our generation, and when he speaks out—whether explicitly in a strident tweet, or more subtly in an oblique lyric—it’s progress.

-Sophia Steinert-Evoy is an audio editor and producer working in New York City.
+Sophia Steinert-Evoy is an audio producer and Master’s student in American Studies at Columbia University.